 The ancestry of the Dew family of Gamlingay, Cambridgeshire extends back to a Thomas Dew (d.
 1821), whose name first appears in Gamlingay in 1776 when he married Ann Paine (d.
 1813) there.
 Although his parents are unknown, there is record of his wife's ancestry, she being the granddaughter of John Paine (1695-1774) of Gamlingay.
 Although Ann's grandfather was born illegitimate, he is almost certainly the biologic son of George Downing IV, a baronet with land holdings in Gamlingay, and whose ancestry extends back a few more generations to another George Downing, who was born in the early part of the 16th century.
 The lineage that follows begins with this early Downing ancestor.

 Emmanual Downing (c.1585-1660), the son of George Downing II and his wife, was born about 1585, probably in Ipswich, Suffolk, as he was baptized there on Aug.
 12, 1585 at St. Lawrence Church.
-He is wrongly described in Burke's "Extinct Peerage", and elsewhere as the son of the clergyman Dr. Calybute Downing (1606-1643), which has been a source of confusion in many family trees.
 He matriculated in 1602 at Trinity College, Cambridge, and became a barrister of the Inner Temple, going on to practice law in Dublin, Ireland.
 He married his first wife Anne Ware in 1614, probably in London, but certainly not in New England as claimed in many family histories, and they lived in Dublin, where their three children were born.
 She died in October 1621 in Dublin, and Emmanual soon after married wife Lucy Winthrop (1600-1679) on April 10, 1622 in Groton, Suffolk.

 Among the many properties that Downing invested in was a lease purchased in 1654 for some land near St James's Park in London that was a short walk from parliament.
 He planned to build a row of two-story town houses here "for persons of good quality to inhabit", but constuction was delayed, and it was not until 1684 that the houses were completed.
 The street where they were built became known as Downing Street, and the largest house in 1787 became part of "Number 10 Downing Street", which today is the residence of the British Prime Minister.

 Sir George's wife Frances died on July 10, 1683 somewhere in England, and he died in Cambridge a little over a year later, around July 19, 1684, when his will was proved.
 Both are buried in a family tomb that Sir George constructed under the chancel at All Saints Church in Croydon, Cambridgeshire.
-There is also a Wikipedia article on Sir George Downing, 1st Baronet.
+There are both Wiki Tree and Wikipedia articles on Sir George Downing, 1st Baronet.
 His and Frances' son George Downing IV follows.

 George Downing IV, 2nd Baronet (c.1656-1711), the son of George Downing III and Frances Howard, was born about 1656 in England.
 He became one of the deputy Tellers of the Exchequer in 1680, serving at first under his father, who was 1st Teller.
 The king had earlier elevated the elder Downing in 1663 to a baronet, and when he died in 1684, the younger Downing succeeded him as 2nd Baronet.
 He also inherited a vast fortune from his father, who is said to have been the largest landholder in Cambridgeshire.
 The younger Downing next served from 1686 to 1687 as Sheriff of Cambridgeshire and Huntingdonshire, concurrent with his position at the Exchequer.
 Resigning from the Exchequer in 1689, when King James II left England and forfeited the throne, Downing more or less retired to his estates in Cambridgeshire, where he did little else but enjoy his inheritance.